 Corporations, partnerships, and associations must have a broker license to transact Customs business.
 Each of these businesses must have at least one individually licensed officer, partner, or associate to qualify the company's license.
 Failure to have a qualifying officer or member (of a partnership) for more than 120 days will result in the revocation of the broker license.

-Much like a freight forwarder or logistics expert on exports, licensed customs brokers are individuals, associations, corporations, or partnerships that are licensed and regulated by the U.S. Customs Border Protection (CBP).
-Customs brokers are licensed by U.S. Customs after passing a qualifying test.
+Much like a freight forwarder or logistics expert on exports, licensed customs brokers are individuals, associations, corporations, or partnerships licensed and regulated by the U.S. Customs Border Protection (CBP).
+Customs brokers receive a license from the U.S. Customs after passing a qualifying test.

 What a Customs Broker Does

-Customs brokers assist with documentation (both offline and online), country-specific rules and regulations, calculation of duties and related taxes, if any, and payments to the CBP.
-They ensure that your goods are cleared through customs in a timely, seamless, and economical fashion.
+Customs brokers assist with both offline and online documentation.
+They are experts with country-specific rules and regulations and can calculate duties and related taxes, as well as any payments to the CBP.
+They make sure that your goods are cleared through customs in a timely, seamless, and economical fashion.
 This service is provided for a reasonable fee.
 They are obligated to comply with regulatory and statutory requirements on behalf of an importing client.